matt1/byexample.xyz/_examples/javascript/ECMAScript2021/logicalAssignment.md

 # Logical Nullish Assignment - `??=`

-The logical nullish assignment operator will only assign if the left operand is **nullish**.
+The logical nullish assignment operator (also know as the "Q Q equals operator") will only assign if the left operand is **nullish**.

 ```javascript